The series and first two movies (1965-68)

 - Executive Meddling:

 - A positive example when Lew Grade ordered the series be made with hour-long episodes.
 This required the series to delve into more sophisticated plot and characters to make up for the time, which made the series a cult classic.

 - Sadly, a negative example from Lew Grade, and an unintentional one at that: The show was axed from airwaves after Grade's rather unsuccessful trip to America, where all three major networks were bidding on the show.
 Thanks in part to Grade's playing each network off the other and trying to raise the price, when one network dropped out, the others followed suit, and Grade felt that without American involvement the show was too expensive to produce.

 - Further series were denied after The Movie (actually two movies) bombed, although this still had some positive effects.

 - ITV holds the rights to the series and refused to return them to Gerry Anderson or allowing him to either remake or continue the series à la Captain Scarlet.
 By 2011, this was resolved, allowing the new series to proceed.

 - Fake American: All voice actors (save Virgil's, who quit after season one) were either British, Australian or Canadian, while most of the main cast was (implied to be) American.

 - The Tracys were going to be British but then it was settled that they would be primarily American was so that the series would fair well in the U.S. because at that time the U.S. wasn't that accepting of British T.V.
-Sadly, the series became obscure in the U.S. and to make matters worse, the most attention anything related was the 2004 film.
+Sadly, the series became obscure in the U.S. and to make matters worse, the most attention anything related to the name of "Thunderbirds" was the 2004 film.

 - Hey, It's That Voice!: David Graham and Shane Rimmer had been/would be Gerry Anderson mainstays.
 Also, Peter Dyneley, Jeff Tracy's voice actor, was respected as a British actor, known for — among other things — his numerous guest appearances on The Saint.